manuelfessen/manuelfessen.de/src/pages/tldl/privacy-en.md

 ---

 ## 1. Introduction
-This privacy policy informs you about the processing of personal data when using the TLDL app (hereinafter "the App") in accordance with the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).
+This privacy policy informs you about the processing of personal data when using the TooLongDidListen app (hereinafter "the App") in accordance with the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).

 **The App is not intended for use by children under the age of 16.
 We do not knowingly collect personal data from children.**